 We tried to adopt a uniform approach but were often stymied by either HR or the companies themselves, who simply have not got to grips with this yet despite the apprenticeship levy (under which this scheme falls) coming into force in April of this year.
 To obtain the results, we sent out a questionnaire and based our document on these answers or from internet research.

 The star ratings that we have given them are entirely subjective and simply reflect the quality of the information available, the ease of obtaining it and the attitude of the people involved.
 Our experience was that if we could reach a friendly human being the response was both helpful and efficient but sadly, in a large number of cases it was like treasure hunting in a maze where the hedges have been replaced by Chinese walls.
-As a website is a companies window to the world and their own showcase one would assume that if they wanted to encourage new employees keeping the website updated would be a priority but we have discovered otherwise and whilst we would not encourage a cynical perspective we would encourage you to do your own due diligence on what it is like to work for said company.
+As a website is a companies window to the world and their own showcase one would assume that, to encourage new employees, keeping the website updated would be a priority but we have discovered otherwise and whilst we would not encourage a cynical perspective we would encourage you to do your own due diligence on what it is like to work for said company.

 Finally, we are well aware that this scheme is in its infancy and that we may have to update a large number of the entries for the 2018 recruitment period.
-Watch this space for when that starts, at the moment neither we or the companies involved seem very sure.
+Watch this space for when that starts, at the moment neither we nor the companies involved seem very sure.

-We hope that more companies will want to have a complete entry and also that any parents or students will tell us if there is any other information they would like included, (email firstname.lastname@example.org) all feedback is appreciated as we are only just at the beginning with this one.
+We hope that more companies will want to have a complete entry and also that any parents or students will tell us if there is any other information they would like included (email email@example.com) all feedback is appreciated as we are only just at the beginning with this one.